 Catching APT41 exploiting a zero-day vulnerability

-The intrusions described here were part of a wider campaign by APT41 aiming to gain initial access to as many companies as possible during the window of opportunity presented by CVE-2020-10189.
+- The intrusions described here were part of a wider campaign aiming to gain initial access to as many companies as possible during the window of opportunity presented by CVE-2020-10189.

 Fighting APT41’s global attack